raub/geogen-raub/README.md

 * `resolution` - the number of quads in a chunk (per side).
 * `heightmaps` - 6 heightmaps for each side of the sphere.
 * `onGeometry` - a callback to be called for each generated chunk, as described below.
+* `culling` - whether to cull the chunks on the back of the sphere.

 ### Returns: